Passiflora caerulea: Uses

 In South America, the plant is known for its medicinal uses.
 It is used in both herbal tea and dietary supplements, as well as in marmalades, ice creams, syrups and beverages.
 It is also used by the indigenous Argentinian Toba and Maka people.

+Passiflora caerulea is sometimes used as a rootstock, to which is grafted a scion of the edible P. edulis.

+In culture

 The passion flower is the national flower of Paraguay.
 Its intricate structure has generated Christian symbolism, each part representing a different part of the Passion of Christ.
-The "Etymology and names" section of Passiflora contains more information about this symbolism.